HealthBioscienceIDEAS/microscopy-novice/episodes/filters-and-thresholding.md

 - Threshold an image manually using its histogram, and display the result in Napari

-- Use gaussian blur and otsu thresholding from Napari plugins:
+- Use some Napari plugins to perform two commonly used image processing steps: gaussian blurring and otsu thresholding
-`napari-segment-blobs-and-things-with-membranes` and
-`napari-simple-itk-image-processing`

 - Explain how filters work - e.g. what is a kernel?
 What does the 'sigma' of a gaussian blur change?